Account Linking Concepts for Alexa Skills

 Codes and tokens

-As described previously, account linking for Alexa skills involves using an access token to access the resource (in this case, the user's account with your service).
-In the most typical scenario (authorization code grant type), the client must first get an authorization code and then exchange that for an access token and, optionally, a refresh token so that it can request a new access token when the old access token expires.
-These are described next.
+Account linking for Alexa skills uses an access token to access the resource, such as the user's account with your service.
+In the authorization code grant type scenario, the client must first get an authorization code and then exchange that for an access token and, optionally, a refresh token so that it can request a new access token when the old access token expires.

 Authorization code

-This is a code that your authorization server gives the Alexa service so that the Alexa service can exchange the code for an access/refresh token pair.
-Your authorization server gives the Alexa service the authorization code by including it in the query string when it redirects the user back to the Alexa app after the user logs into your authorization server.
+For the authorization code grant type, your authorization server gives the Alexa service an authorization code so that the Alexa service can exchange the code for an access and refresh token pair.
+After the user logs into your authorization server, your authorization server gives the Alexa service the authorization code by including it in the query string when it redirects the user back to the Alexa app.

 Access token

-This is a credential that your token server gives the Alexa service in exchange for the authorization code that your authorization server gave the Alexa service after the user logged into your authorization server.
-The access/refresh token pair identifies the user in your system and represents the user's permission for the Alexa skill to access their data in your system.
-After the Alexa service gets the access token from your token server, it includes the access token in requests sent to your skill if the user has successfully linked their account.
+An access token is a credential vended by your token server when the Alexa service exchanges the authorization code provided during customer authentication.
+The access and refresh token pair identifies the user in your system and represents the user's permission for the Alexa skill to access their data in your system.
+After the Alexa service gets the access token from your token server, it includes the access token in requests sent to your skill when the user has successfully linked their account.

 For access token URI requirements, see Access token URI requirements.